-The USEPA require that both chlorine dioxide (ClO2) and chlorite (ClO2–) are monitored daily at the start of a distribution network and that chlorite is measured less frequently at various points throughout a network.
-Chlorate is not required, although is included under the Information Collection Rule.
+The US EPA require that both chlorine dioxide (ClO2) and chlorite (ClO2–) are monitored daily at the start of a distribution network.
+They also specify that chlorite is measured less frequently at various points throughout a network.

-The following are methods that have been approved by the USEPA for ClO2 monitoring:
+The following are methods that have been approved by the USEPA for chlorine dioxide monitoring:

 DPD has been removed as a standard method for determining ClO2 by the AWWA Standard Methods committee.

 Ion chromatography is one of the main methods approved for chlorite monitoring.
 This method is not as portable as Kemio Disinfection, making Kemio Disinfection the only truly portable USEPA approved method for determining chlorite.